telerik/xaml-docs/controls/touchmanager/gestures/custom-gestures.md

 ---

 # Custom Gestures
-<<Comments: For better SEO, the title, description and H1 should include the word TouchManager.>>

 With __TouchManager__ you can create and use custom gestures using the basic events as TouchDown, TouchUp, TouchMove, etc. To implement a custom gesture you will need to create a gesture recognizer that defines the touch behavior and a gesture factory.

 ## Gesture recognizer